roed314/FiniteGroups/ProposedSchema.md

 The actual values are determined using the `traces` column of `gps_crep` and the `quotient_fusion` column of `gps_subgroups`

 JJ: I think we should consider including nTj (the classification of the smallest permutation representation containing the given representation) in the label for a character, both complex and rational.
 It is mathematically meaningful and distinguishes some cases for relatively small groups (e.g., S_5 and C_3^2:D_4).
+This is used in labelling Artin representations, which is another (_the_ other?) place complex representations appear in the LMFDB.

 The conjugacy class document from Roberts also recommended putting characters which differ by complex conjugation next to each other, just as we put conjugacy classes next to their inverses.

 TODO: Should we also support just counting the characters with a given kernel and image, as is done for [C2xC88](https://people.maths.bris.ac.uk/~matyd/GroupNames/163/C2xC88.html) for example?
 This might be done by having an option to specify the isomorphism type of the kernel and a count of such characters rather than giving the actual subgroup.